blueyshark/hosono_lounge/README.md

 -
 <br>

-NOTE: You can send commands using private messages to Philharmony, to keep outputs private (say if using /boot or /cfg commands)
+NOTE: You can send commands using private messages to Philharmony, to keep outputs private (example: if using /boot or /cfg commands)
 <br><br>

 /admin (add/remove) (user)